 1) Do not telephone the school.
-Telephone needed lines may be for emergency communication.
+Telephone lines may be needed for emergency communication.
 2) In the event of a serious earthquake, students will be kept at the school until they are picked up by an identified, responsible adult who has been listed as such on the Alpine School District Emergency and Health Form that is required to be filled out by parents at the beginning of every school year.
 Please be sure you consider the following criteria when you authorize other persons to pick up your child(ren) at school: they are 18 years of age, they could walk to the school if necessary, they are aware and able to assume responsibility, they are usually home during the day, and they are known to your child.
 3) Turn your radio to KSL 1160 AM for emergency announcements.
 If students are to be kept at school, radio stations will be notified.
-If electrical service is not affected.

-information will be relayed via the district cable on Channel 5.
-In addition, information regarding day-to-day school operations will be available by checking Alpine District's website.
-4) Impress upon your children the need for them to remain calm and follow the directions of any school personnel in times of an emergency.
+If electrical service is not affected, information will be relayed via the district cable on Channel 5.
+In addition, regarding information day-to-day operations will be available by calling the Alpine School District offices.
+4) Impress upon your children the need for them to follow the directions of any school personnel in times of an emergency.